TessaReed/Brainihack/README.md

 ## Acknowledgments

-* Thank you Coder Academy. :) Especially Luke for putting up with an infinite loop of questions!
+* Thank you Coder Academy :) for sharing all your wisdom and answering my infinite loop of questions!
 * Thank you to all the contributors to the fantastic gems that I used (listed above).